Introduction to Policy-Based Access Controls (v3)

 If the company requires some form of training before resources can be accessed, this too can be articulated as context.
 A “certification status” attribute can be maintained for Ada based on records referenced from within or outside the authorizing organization.
 Ada’s permissions can require that this status is current at the time of access.
 Instead of laborious audit processes or managing infrastructure to revoke and reassign permissions as compliance states change, Ada’s access is automatically blocked when she is not compliant with training and automatically restored when she re-certifies her training.
 Similarly, if Ada must consent to terms and conditions for the access she has been granted, PBAC context can ensure that this has occurred in advance of any interaction with the resource.

 For security reasons, Ada may be expected to only access company resources from safe-listed network spaces or with multi-factor authentication requirements that are more stringent than those of users with lesser permissions.
 By codifying and enforcing these requirements within the scope of the permission, Ada’s employer can easily reference, manage, and adapt all access requirements in a single place.

 When permissions are bundled together, as in RBAC, accommodating new business scenarios requires a broad analysis of existing permission groupings.
-Often, administrators are forced to choose between a “close enough” access bundle that carries unneeded permissions with it, or contributing to a proliferation of bundles that becomes increasingly difficult to understand and maintain.
+Often, administrators are forced to choose between a “close enough” access bundle that carries unneeded permissions with it or contributing to a proliferation of bundles that become increasingly difficult to understand and maintain.